jeromatron/datastax-mailpay/README.md

 The steps involved are

 1. Create an entry in the lock table to lock the accounts
 2. Create an entry in the transaction_state table with a status if STARTED to ensure that we have a record of what we trying to do.
 This will act as a state machine for the transaction.
+The state table will contain a copy of the transactions so that they can replayed.
-3. Write to both payer and payees ledger.
+3. Write to both payer and payee's ledger.
 4. Update transaction state to SUCCESS
 5. Unlock the accounts.

+If there are problems at any stage the, the transactions can either be replayed by the entry in the state table.

 ## Schema Setup
 Note : This will drop the keyspace "datastax_mailpay" and create a new one.
 All existing data will be lost.